What are the hours of operation at the walk-in clinic?

 If I am not covered by OHIP or by another provincial health insurance, can I utilize the walk-in clinic medical services?

 Yes, you can utilize the walk-in clinic medical services.
-However, you have to pay a fee of $60.
+However, a fee may apply.

 Can I register with a family physician at UOHS?